Mykonos with Family – A Heavenly Holiday or Headache?

 — KATO LIVADI —

-The sparkling, shallow waters of Kato Livadi.
+Sparkling, shallow waters at Kato Livadi.

 — PARADISE BEACH —